 2011-12: Bowey played 57 games for Kelowna in his first full WHL season and skated for Canada Western in the 2012 U17 World Hockey Challenge.
 He scored 8 goals with 13 assists and was plus-three with 39 penalty minutes with the Rockets.
 Kelowna finished third in the B.C.
 Division and Bowey scored 1 goal, finishing minus-one with 4 penalty minutes, in the four game playoff series with Portand.
 In five games for Canada Western at the WHC he scored 1 goal and had 6 penalty minutes.

 2012-13: Bowey was part of a strong defense corps that led Kelowna to a first-place finish in the WHL’s B.C.
 Division and won a pair of gold medals skating for Canada’s U18 team in the 2012 Ivan Hlinka Memorial Tournament in August and in the 2013 World Junior Championship.
 He was plus-41, scoring 12 goals with 18 assists, and had 75 penalty minutes in 69 regular season games for the Rockets.
 Kelowna reached the second round in the playoffs and Bowey had 4 assists, finishing minus-three with 14 penalty minutes, in 11 playoff games.
 He had 1 assist with 6 penalty minutes in five games at the Ivan Hlinka Tournament and was plus-three with 2 goals, 2 assists and 6 penalty minutes in seven games at the 2013 U18 WJC in Sochi.
-Bowey was ranked 32nd amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Bowey was ranked 32nd amongst North American skaters in the Central Scouting final rankings and was selected by Washington in the second round (53rd overall) in the 2013 NHL Draft.